AdamKBetts/ai-projects/README.md

 **Technologies:** `Gymnasium`, `Numpy`
 **Description:** An introduction to Reinforcement Learning where an AI agent learns to play a simple game from scratch using the Q-Learning algorithm.

+### 7. Real-time News Summarization Dashboard

+**Technologies:** `Streamlit`, `NewsAPI`, `Hugging Face` **Description:** An end-to-end AI application that fetches live news articles from a public API, performs AI-driven text summarization, and displays the results on an interactive web dashboard.

 ---